joshuavilela1/joshuavilela1/README.md

 ### <div align="center">Hey everyone and welcome to my profile!
 I'm Josh and I am a Software Engineer </div>

-- 👔 I’m currently working on my portfolio page!
+- 👔 I’m currently working on a new project using Next.js, PostgreSQL and Bun 1.0

--  🏫 I’m currently learning Next.js 13.4 and PostgreSQL
+-  🏫 I’m currently learning Data Structures and Algorithms

 - 📽️ Check out all the projects I've done so far!